The Somme 19240

 The Shrouds were displayed in Northernhay Gardens in Exeter from 1st – 7th July 2016.
 To mark the 100th anniversary of the first day of the Somme.
 Collections were taken and figures were sold in support of the Exeter Foundation and SSAFA.

 They were then exhibited again on College Green, outside Bristol Cathedral to mark Armistice Day and the centenary of the end of the Battle of the Somme from 11th- 18th November 2016.
 The figures which had already been sold were represented by wooden batons.
 80,000 people visited the installation over the course of the week.

 Together these exhibitions raised more than £53,000 for SSAFA, The Armed Forces Charity which supports servicemen, veterans and their families.
 Rob also became Vice President of Devon SSAFA.

 Once the project was complete Rob was inspired to keep going and represent the 72,396 British servicemen (and South African infantrymen) whose bodies were never recovered from the Battle of the Somme in a new project entitled Shrouds of the Somme.
 You can read more about this on the Shrouds of the Somme page.

-He is also working on a project to display the Somme 19240 figures in a different format called The Brick which will fit inside a gallery or indoor exhibition space.
+He has also developed a display format for the Somme 19240 figures called The Brick which will fit inside a gallery or indoor exhibition space.